furkan-atak/Course-Management-System/README.md

 # Course-Management-System
-A system that both students and teachers can manage their courses.
+A server side project for a system that both students and teachers can manage their courses and course related issues.
 Using C# .NET And Razor Pages

 ![Course](https://user-images.githubusercontent.com/72786435/145684922-107b9d76-fbcd-450f-9b6c-e32dbf6a62a5.JPG)